mandarini/ngc-workshop-docs/Chapter_02.md

 instructions.

 * If you are a __Windows__ user, check that you have installed [gitbash](https://gitforwindows.org/).

+Once you install git, make sure you have a [GitHub](https://github.com/) account, if you want to work with git, clone code and deploy your application to [GitHub pages](https://pages.github.com/) in the end.

 ## Make sure nodejs and npm are installed and up to date with the latest versions